← back

 Playground dashboard, trading UI, bug fixes, parallel agent audits that found 90 more bugs.
 Hardening.

-The spec-first approach meant we discovered protocol mismatches at spec review time, not integration time.
+Key insight: The spec-first approach meant we discovered protocol mismatches at spec review time, not integration time.
 The CRITIQUE.md identified 36 design gaps.
 All 36 were resolved before writing code.

 Architecture Overview